-8.6 MAP 6: HATTON
+MAP 6: HATTON

-8.6.1 As shown in the above map, two sites have been considered through the stage two assessment in Hartshorne as follows:
+As shown in the above Map,two sites have been considered through the stage two assessment in Hartshorne as follows:

 Biodiversity and geodiversity High quality places Health and well-being Educational achievement Accessibility Infrastructure Economic growth Vibrancy and viability Built environment.
-Brownfield land and natural resources Pollution Climate change and flood risk Historic environment and heritage assets Landscape and townscape character Site Ref 45:Field Avenue, Hatton ✓ ı √ √ I ✓ ✓ ✓ Site Ref 46:Hassall Road, Hatton ✓ - ✓ 44 - 1 ✓ ✓
+Brownfield land and natural resources Pollution Climate change and flood risk Historic environment and heritage assets Landscape and townscape character Site Ref 45:Field Avenue, Hatton ✓ VV ~ ✓ ~ Site Ref 46:Hassall Road, Hatton ~ ✓ ~~ ~ ~ ~

-- 8.6.2 Site would have generally beneficial effects against a range of objectives.
-In particular sites would have the most notable effects in respect of objectives relating to biodiversity though protecting existing amenity grassland and trees, accessibility, the built environment, natural resources and landscape and towncape character. - 8.6.3 Both sites offer opportunity to deliver biodiervsity improvements through enhanced site management and habitat creation.
-Opportunities to improve accessibility are limited given the nature of sites in Hatton and existing public access arrangements.
-A new policy to support appropriate improvements to biodiversity and access has been included in the Plan.
+Site would have generally beneficial effects against a range of objectives.
+In particular sites would have the most notable effects in respect of objectives relating to biodiversity, accessibility, the built environment, natural resources and landscape and towncape character.